Fake Product Certificates and Test Reports: An Essential Guide

 Tips

 So, what is a product certificate?
-Most product certificates are self-issued compliance statements, essentially stating that a certain product, sold by a certain company, confirms to a set of standards and regulations.
+Most product certificates are self-issued compliance statements, essentially stating that a certain product, sold by a certain company, conforms to a set of standards and regulations.

 Recommended Articles